I have created a Spotify Playlist which I think is rather good and will keep you entertained for about an hour.

 Her Running with the Wolves EP caught my attention on its release and her performance at The Green Man Festival a few years ago was one of the festival highlights.
 Her debut album continued in the same vein with powerful catchy pop songs.
 She is full of energy on stage and knows how to capture the attention of the audience.
 She is doing pretty well despite her dodgy fringe!
 [Seen Frozen 2 ? – The ‘voice’ is Aurora!]

-Kalandra are a trio who released their debut album The Line in 2020 [it’s on vinyl -yay!].
+Kalandra are a trio who released their wonderful debut album The Line in 2020 [it’s on vinyl -yay!].
 They describe their music as ‘ Weaving ethereal melodies into raw and eerie musical landscapes’.
 The video below is rather good and has been filmed in one continuous shot!

 Team Me have released a couple of excellent albums.
 Sadly they broke up in 2015 but the good news is that they are back with an ammended line up!
 Live they are absolutely bonkers!
 I managed to catch them at Oslo [the venue] in London just before they broke up.